 Email marketing campaigns for your clinic patients can significantly improve patient experience and improve their attitude towards your healthcare service and a possible treatment they may have had.
-However, staying in regular touch with your past and prospective patients via email is often overlooked and for reasons that have nothing to do with medical practice or privacy issues.
+However, staying in regular touch with your past and prospective patients via email is often overlooked for reasons unrelated to medical practice or privacy issues.

 Image Source